 Module Review: LLM Basics

-1. LLMs are Probabilistic: They predict the next token based on statistical patterns learned from massive data, not factual reasoning.
+1. LLMs are Probabilistic: They predict the next token based on statistical patterns learned from massive data.
+Analogy: It’s like the autocomplete on your phone, but trained on the entire internet, with a vastly larger context window.

-3. Transformer Architecture: The underlying engine that uses Self-Attention to process entire sequences in parallel and understand context.
+3. Transformer Architecture (The Engine): The underlying engine that uses Self-Attention to process entire sequences in parallel and understand context.
+Analogy: Imagine reading a book where you can instantly draw lines between a pronoun on page 10 and the noun it refers to on page 1.
+That’s Self-Attention.

-4. Parameters: The learned weights of the model.
-More parameters generally equal higher reasoning capability.
+4. Parameters (The Brain’s Synapses): The learned numerical weights of the model.
+More parameters generally equal higher reasoning capability and broader knowledge representation.

 Test your knowledge.
 Click a card to flip it.